yobleck/qdm/README.md

 QDM is a hobby project and security is not my strong suit so feel free to critique that.

+## Dependencies
+- python (tested on 3.10)
+- systemd
+- pamd
+- python-pam (tested with 2.0.2)
+- Xorg/X11
+- only tested with [qtile](https://github.com/qtile/qtile) wm so far

 ## TODO Config Format
 - default session

 - default username

 - menu color

 - systemd/logind/pam vs not those